Top 12 English Grammar Tips to Avoid Common Mistakes in English

 Let’s face it: studying English grammar isn’t always fun.
-It can be complex, difficult and sometimes even boring.

 1. Memorize 3 Fundamental Capitalization Rules

 You may think that capitalizing nouns is a trivial (not important) grammar rule.
 However, poorly capitalized words are a quick giveaway that you haven’t quite mastered English writing.
 Proper capitalization helps your writing look professional, tidy and correct.

 It’s really just a matter of memorizing key English writing rules to apply proper capitalization and there’s not much to memorize.